dyahalomi/dyahalomi.github.io/_pages/about.md

 I'm a Flatiron Research Fellow at the Flatiron Institute, Center for Computational Astrophysics.
 Starting in January 2026, I will be a Torres Fellow at MIT.

-I study **(exo)planetary systems**, working to discover them, characterize their architectures and demographics, and understand the processes that drive their formation and evolution.
-Specifically, I am a **data driven dynamicist**, which means that I develop techniques that fuse data analysis with dynamical theory & simulations to probe the evolution, demographics, and orbital configurations of exoplanetary systems.
+I study **(exo)planetary systems**, working to discover them, characterize their architectures, and understand the processes that drive their formation and evolution.
+Specifically, I am a **data driven dynamicist**, which means that I develop techniques that fuse data analysis with dynamical theory & simulations to probe the evolution, demographics, and orbital configurations of (exo)planetary systems.

 I received my PhD from Columbia University in the Department of Astronomy & Astrophysics in 2025.
 I received my bachelor's from MIT in Physics with a Concentration in Astronomy and with Minors in Computer Science and Comparitive Media Studies in 2018.
 After MIT, I spent two years working as a part of the TESS Science Team at the Harvard & Smithsonian Center for Astrophysics.
 While at Columbia, I was a [NASA ExoExplorer](https://exoplanets.nasa.gov/exep/exopag/exoexplorers/exoexplorers-welcome/), an [LSSTC Data Science Fellow](https://www.lsstcorporation.org/lincc/fellowship_program), and an [AAS National Osterbrock Leadership Fellow](https://aas.org/nolp).